Khardung La is a difficult drive up to the top of a mountain

 Is Khardung La dangerous?

-The road is very well maintained (except in a very few places where washouts or falling rock occur).
-It is often subject to long delays due to traffic congestion on narrow one-lane sections, washouts, landslides and road accidents.
-Massive Indian military presence in the area and associated military convoys cause additional problems.
-It’s one of the highest roads of the country.
+The road is very well maintained (except in very few places where washouts or falling rock occur).
+It is often subject to long delays due to traffic congestion on narrow one-lane sections, washouts, landslides, and road accidents.
+It’s one of the highest roads in the country.

 Is altitude sickness a risk on the road to Khardung La?

 The pass features on many a die-hard cyclist’s bucket list.
-Anyone game enough to ride this ultra-long slog is likely to regret it as soon as they start pedalling.
+Anyone game enough to ride this ultra-long slog is likely to regret it as soon as they start pedaling.
 Acute Mountain Sickness (AMS) can start to affect people over 2,400m.
-Khardung Pass rises to well over double that, making those final kilometres absolutely agonizing.
-Altitude sickness is a serious health concern for travellers not previously acclimatized to high altitudes.
-Altitude sickness is guaranteed on this journey and there is no medical support along the route.
+Khardung Pass rises to well over double that, making those final kilometers absolutely agonizing.
+Altitude sickness is a serious health concern for travelers not previously acclimatized to high altitudes.
+Altitude sickness is guaranteed on this journey, and there is no medical support along the route.
 It is recommended to take deep breaths here as there is very less oxygen supply.
 Do not plan to spend more than 1-2 hours here.
 Don’t use the bathrooms at the summit.
 Extremely poor public conveniences and very gross toilets.
 Don’t even think about it.

 Is Khardung La open?

 The road is closed annually from approximately October to May due to snow.
-The road is primarily loose rock, dirt, and usually covered in snow.
-A military-check point on the road requires passport and a respective permit to ride the pass.
-It is a difficult journey during monsoons or during winters because there is always risk of getting hit by the avalanches.
+The road is usually covered in snow.
+It is a difficult journey during monsoons or during winters because there is always the risk of getting hit by avalanches.

 Pic: Saurabh Arora